jrleon90/exchange_api/README.md

 ```
 Sending with basic auth the user email and password, you will get a token in the response to make the next requests.

+> Log In and Register are the only routes that are not protected, in order to use any of the other endpoints, it is mandatory to send a token inside the request headers.

 3. **Create new currency**

 In order to create a new currency send a POST request to: